 Faculty who have reached their earliest reduced retirement eligibility will have continued life insurance coverage after they separate from the university.
-This benefit will continue as long as an Optional Retirement Plan account or Virginia Retirement System account is not rolled over or cashed out by the individual.
-The life insurance amount will decrease by 25 percent on January 1 after one full calendar year of separation.
+This benefit will continue as long as an Optional Retirement Plan account or Virginia Retirement System account is not rolled over or cashed out by the individual.[CA2] The life insurance amount will decrease by 25 percent on January 1 after one full calendar year of separation.
 The face amount will continue to decrease by 25 percent each January thereafter until the face amount is equal to half of the final salary (or one-fourth of the original face amount).
 All accidental death and dismemberment insurance terminates at separation.

-The life insurance program is administered through the Virginia Retirement System and is underwritten by Minnesota Life.
+The life insurance program is administered through the Virginia Retirement System and is underwritten by Minnesota LifeSecurian Financial.
+Per IRS requirements, life insurance in excess of the established excludable limit, in a calendar year, is taxable.

-11.1.2 Long-Term Disability Insurance
+11.2.2 Long-Term Disability Insurance

 Long-term disability insurance provides coverage for 60 percent of salary after a six-month waiting period if the employee is deemed disabled.
 These benefits may be offset by Social Security, federal retirement (if applicable), and Virginia Retirement System benefits.
 The maximum monthly benefit is \$15,000; and the minimum monthly benefit is \$100.
 In addition to paying a monthly benefit, a contribution of 10.4 percent (8.5 percent for faculty members hired on or after July 1, 2010) of base salary is paid into the Optional Retirement Plan for those faculty members receiving disability benefits.
 The Standard Life Insurance Company underwrites the program.
-This benefit is not optional, and the faculty member pays the monthly premium, which is .26 percent of the employee's salary.
+This benefit is not optional, and the faculty member pays the monthly premium, which is approximately .256-percent of the employee's salary.

-11.1.3 Faculty Retirement
+41.2.311.1.3 Faculty Retirement

 All eligible faculty are required to participate in either the Virginia Retirement System (VRS) plan or a defined-contribution Optional Retirement Plan (ORP).
 Faculty have 60 days from the date of appointment to choose either the Virginia Retirement System or an ORP.
-If no choice is made, the retirement default is the VRS Hybrid Plan (or whichever VRS plan into which the next faculty member might be grandfathered).
+If no choice is made, the retirement default is the VRS Hybrid Plan (or whichever VRS plan into which the next-faculty member might be grandfathered).